 Watch More: Teaching English in Brasilito, Costa Rica with Courtney Hall

-Spain is one of the most diverse and stunning in all of Europe, and by living as a local amongst the Spaniards you’ll have the opportunity to explore restaurants, bars, and museums off the beaten tourist trail.
+Spain is one of the most diverse and stunning countries in all of Europe.
+By living like a local amongst the Spaniards, you’ll have the opportunity to explore restaurants, bars, and museums off the beaten tourist trail as well.

 Read More: Spain TEFL Country Profile